-A new piece of public art is coming to Woking, celebrating and supporting some of the wonderful wildlife we enjoy locally.
-The elegant new sign will stand in Gloucester Square in Woking, between the theatre, the Civic Offices and just over the Basingstoke Canal from the WWF’s Living Planet Centre.
+A new piece of public art has arrived in Woking, celebrating and supporting some of the wonderful wildlife we enjoy locally.
+The elegant new sign stands in Gloucester Square in Woking, between the theatre, the Civic Offices and just over the Basingstoke Canal from the WWF’s Living Planet Centre.

-The sign, designed by 51 Architecture, will incorporate nesting chambers for both swifts and bats in its upper section.
+The sign, designed by 51 architecture, incorporates nesting chambers for both swifts and bats in its upper section.
 The middle section will feature finger post style arms showing the way to Woking’s twinned towns, all atop a specially engraved, conical stone base.

 Swifts are an incredible bird species but are sadly in sharp decline, as insect numbers fall and many buildings are no longer suitable for nesting.
 The UK has lost over half of our swifts over the past 20 years.

-Our UK swifts migrate through Europe to spend their winter in Africa – an annual round trip of some 14,000 miles – before returning to breed here late spring for the summer.
-The sign’s stonework base design will beautifully illustrate this amazing journey, celebrating nature’s travels across the planet and through time.
+Our UK swifts migrate through Europe to spend their winter in Africa – an annual round trip of some 22,000 km (14,000 miles) – before returning to breed here late spring for the summer.
+The sign’s stonework base design beautifully illustrates this amazing journey, celebrating nature’s travels across the planet and through time.

 Sharing the swifts’ amazing annual journey and giving wildlife a home in our town centre are other ways in which we are working to deliver Natural Woking, our biodiversity and green infrastructure strategy for Woking borough.